 Uniform Division

 There are currently 91 sworn officers allocated to the Uniform Division of the Lafayette Police Department.
 This number consists of 72 Uniformed Officers, 14 Commanders and 5 Technicians.
-The Uniform Division is divided into 4 shifts that work 12 hour rotations in 9 different patrol districts.
+The Uniform Division is divided into 4 shifts that work 12 hour rotations in 3 zones, comprised of 3 districts per zone.
 Each shift consists of 20 Officers, 2 Sergeants and 1 Lieutenant.
-Six officers are assigned to the Traffic Unit, including 1 Sergeant and 1 Technician.
-The Traffic Unit is deployed on 8-hour shifts that match peak traffic patterns.
 The Emergency 911 Dispatch Center is also assigned to the Uniform Division and includes 27 civilian communication technicians and 1 civilian communication technician supervisor.
-Communication technicians work 8-hour shifts.
+Communication technicians work 12-hour shifts.
 All personnel within the Division report to a Captain.

 Vehicles